-We are committed to putting safety first and being transparent—when it comes to our operations as a company, and our actions as a neighbor.
+We commit to putting safety first and being transparent—when it comes to our operations as a company, and our actions as a neighbor.

 Every day, we are reminded of our responsibility and the importance of our task . . . because every day, we move more than 3 million barrels of oil and 31 billion cubic feet of natural gas across North America.
 Additionally, we generate more than 2,100 net MW of renewable energy, primarily from wind and solar facilities—enough to meet the electricity needs of more than 960,000 homes.

 Our annual Sustainability Report

 Life takes energy.
-And at Enbridge, we take seriously our responsibility to deliver it to where it’s needed, safely and reliably, today and well into the future.
+And at Enbridge, we take seriously our responsibility to deliver that energy to where it’s needed, safely and reliably, today and well into the future.

 Our commitment to sustainability underpins our long-term vision: to be the leading energy infrastructure company in North America.
 To us, that means we’re delivering the energy people need and want: we’re putting safety first, we’re protecting our environment and we’re making the transition with society to a lower carbon energy future.